tmplab/LJay/README.md

 Live modifications with many devices: music (Nozoids), gamepad, midicontroller, smartphone, tablet,...

-Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network
+Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits, no wifi, 100 mpbs doesn't work well with several lasers)

 GUIs : TouchOSC, Pure Data patch.
 You can build your own GUI and send commands to LJay through OSC.
 LJay send back confirmation.